Grant Morrison: 2020s

 "Season Two" of Morrison's Green Lantern series with Liam Sharp began in 2020 and completed in March 2021 alongside the release of their third and final volume of the Wonder Woman: Earth One series.

 Morrison co-created and worked as a writer and producer on the 2020 TV series Brave New World for the Peacock Streaming Service, having developed it for adaptation.

 In early 2021, it was announced that a new comic called Proctor Valley Road would be released, developed by Morrison in partnership with NBCUniversal.
 NBCUniversal's UCP, a division of Universal Studio Group, will also adapt the series for television.
 The first issue was published by Boom!
 Studios in March 2021.

 In March 2021 it was announced that Morrison would write a four-issue series entitled Superman and The Authority, illustrated by Mikel Janin, to be published by DC in late 2021.

 In a 2022 newsletter, Morrison revealed they had pitched ideas for Series 8 of Doctor Who to series showrunner Steven Moffat.
 These included a story featuring a child version of the Doctor, as well as a new potential villain.
 None were commissioned, though the BBC offered to buy the rights to Morrison's villains.
 (The latter declined).
 Later that year, Morrison published Luda, their debut prose novel.

 In May 2025, it was announced that Morrison would be penning the crossover one-shot Batman/Deadpool.
 The one-shot, illustrated by Dan Mora, would mark the first time Marvel and DC's characters would properly crossover with each other since JLA/Avengers.
-It is set to be published by DC on an undisclosed date that same year.
-It will be accompanied by another one-shot, published by Marvel, entitled Deadpool/Batman, written by Zeb Wells and illustrated by Greg Capullo.
+It was published by DC on November 19, 2025.
+It was accompanied by another one-shot, published by Marvel, entitled Deadpool/Batman, written by Zeb Wells and illustrated by Greg Capullo.